February 7, 2024Review Recipe

-Here’s a quick and easy-to-make recipe for the best sautéed vegetables.
-This is the perfect side dish to go with just about anything.
-It’s loaded with fresh crisp flavors from favorites like asparagus, mushroom, and squash, making even the youngest critic happy to eat their vegetables at dinnertime!
+Here’s a quick and easy-to-make recipe for the best simple sautéed vegetables around.
+This is the perfect side dish and is loaded with fresh crisp flavors from favorites like asparagus, mushroom, and squash, making even the youngest critic happy to eat their vegetables at dinnertime!

 - 3 tablespoons of olive oil

 - 1½ cups of asparagus, trimmed and cut into 1-inch pieces

 - 1 red bell pepper, sliced, then cut into 1-inch pieces

 - 1 small yellow squash, chopped into half-moons

 - 1 teaspoon of salt